Locking Down Science Gateways with Landlock and Seccomp: Implementation and Testing

 \section{Implementation and Testing}

 We began by testing very basic MPI codes that exchange simple messages of random data using \texttt{MPI\_Send} and \texttt{MPI\_Recv} in order to verify whether our method works.

-We were able to show that if \texttt{landlockme()} was called before \texttt{MPI\_Init}, then the application did not run.
-If we called \texttt{landlockme()} after \texttt{MPI\_Init}, then the application ran without difficulty using MPICH.
-When we attempted the same test using OpenMPI, \texttt{Landlock} blocked an attempt to use shared memory.
-In principle, we could ask OpenMPI not to do this, or we could change the rules to allow shared memory.
-For simplicity, we tested our scientific codes using MPICH.
+We were able to show that if \texttt{landlockme()} and \texttt{seccompme()} were called before \texttt{MPI\_Init}, then the application did not run.
+If we called \texttt{landlockme()} after \texttt{MPI\_Init}, then the application ran without difficulty using MPICH when using the default Fedora 40 implementation.
+When we attempted the same test using OpenMPI on that platform, \texttt{Landlock} blocked an attempt to use shared memory.
+A similar test on Ubuntu 24.04 with OpenMPI, however, was successful.

+In principle, one can ask OpenMPI not to use shared memory (by setting \texttt{export OMPI\_MCA\_btl={\textasciicircum}sm}).
+For simplicity, we tested our scientific codes on Fedora using MPICH and on Ubuntu using OpenMPI.